30 Security Awareness Training Topics For 2025

 Coming in at a close #2, ransomware is a threat that worries every executive!

 These attacks are designed to extort companies out of their hard-earned revenue.
-In some cases, the effects of these attacks have even put companies out of business.
+In some cases, the fallout of ransomware attacks has even put companies into bankruptcy.

 In this training, employees learn about a variety of ransomware-related subject matter, such as: